yustarandomname/territories-in-three-dimensions/README.md

 ## [SERVER] Running the model
 To run the model, you need to have Rust installed.
 You can install Rust by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).
 Once you have Rust installed, you can run the model by running the following command in the terminal:
 ```
+cd server
 cargo watch -x run
 ```

 This will start up a server on the port 8080.
-You can then open up a browser and go to the address `localhost:8080/cpu` to start up the model.
-It will return the begin configration of the model.
+You can then open up a browser and go to the address `localhost:8080/2d` to see the state of the model.

+---

 ## [SERVER] Endpoints
 > WARNING: For now only the CPU endpoint is implemented.
 The GPU endpoint is still in development.